Baton Rouge Symphony Orchestra: 1950s

-The 1950-51 season was extended to include six subscription concerts, in addition to the youth concerts and the chamber recital series, with Amparo and Jose Iturbe as recitalists.
+The 1950-51 season was extended to include six subscription concerts, in addition to the youth concerts and the chamber recital series, with Amparo and José Iturbi as recitalists.
 The board of directors re-elected Dr. Cecil Lorio as president, and voted Bobby Lorio as permanent honorary president of the Baton Rouge Civic Symphony Association.
 Conductor Richard Korn replaced Alfredo Antonini, who could not honor his new contract because of his responsibilities as music director of CBS in New York.

 Several years after its inception, the orchestra appointed its first long-term conductor.
 Maestro Emil Cooper, who had retired as conductor of the Metropolitan Opera Orchestra in New York City, was hired at the beginning of the 1951-52 season.
 Cooper remained as conductor of the Baton Rouge Civic Symphony through the 1959-60 season.
 That same season the orchestra moved to the new Lee High School Auditorium.
 He was to lead the orchestra in the 1960-61 season, but became ill and was unable to conduct the first concert.